pingcap/docs/br/backup-and-restore-faq.md

 > **Note:**
 >
 > You might encounter the same problem during data restoration.
-When reading the SST files for the first time, the reading privilege is verified.
+When the SST files are read for the first time, the reading privilege is verified.
 The execution duration of DDL suggests that there might be a long interval between checking the privilege and running BR.
 You might receive the error message `Permission denied` after waiting for a long time.
 >
 > Therefore, It is recommended to check the privilege before data restoration.